omelancon/javascript-1/README.md

 ## `new` keyword
-Never use the new keyword
+Never use the new keyword.

 ## recurtions